 Laboratory / Diagnostic Testing

-At the Santa Monica Wellness Center, we use various types of testing to help uncover the cause of your health care concern.
+At the Santa Monica Wellness Center, we offer various assessments to help uncover information related to your health care concern.
 These tests help us to determine what type of therapies may best assist you in creating optimal health.

-Here is a sampling of some of the testing that is available:
+Below is a sampling of some of the testing offered.

 Panels from the basic (cholesterol, cbc, chem panel, etc.) to more complex (hormones, autoimmune markers) are available based on patient’s individual needs and health concerns.